dhis2/training-docs/content/analytic_tools/tg_maps.md

 ![](Images/maps/image27.png)

-### Update the layer
+#### Update the layer

 ![](Images/maps/image11.png)

 In the map view, you will see a timeline underneath the map representing the relative period that you have selected.
 The map that you see is representing the highlighted period in the timeline.
 You can play the timeline map by hitting the play button at the bottom of the timeline.
 Click on the play button to view the timeline map.

-### End Part 4 - Perform Exercise
+#### End Part 4 - Perform Exercise

-## Part 5 - Bubble Maps
+### Part 5 - Bubble Maps

-### Review Bubble Maps
+#### Review Bubble Maps

-Bubble maps are a new map feature which has been intruded from DHIS 2.35.
-You can open the map “MAL - Malaria cases positive - last year” to show an example of a bubble map.
+Bubble maps are a new map feature which has been introduced from DHIS 2.35.
+You can open the map “MAL - Malaria cases positive - this year" to show an example of a bubble map.

 ![](Images/maps/image41.png)